camoo/wp-camoo-sso/readme.txt

 CAMOO SSO is an Automatic SSO Integration for WordPress sites hosted by Camoo.Hosting

 = Do I need to do something after the plugin has been activated? = No, You don't!
-After you purchase a WordPress Hosting order, our system will add the camoo SSO url automatically in your Managed WordPress installation.
+After you purchase a WordPress Hosting order, our system will add the CAMOO-SSO plugin automatically in your Managed WordPress installation.

 = How can I purchase a WordPress Hosting order? =
 All you need is just to [visit our hosting packages](https://www.camoo.hosting/wordpress-hosting).

 == Screenshots ==
-1. Install CAMOO SSO from WordPress Plugin Directory
+1. Install CAMOO SSO Settings option
+2. Managed WordPress Login page with SSO button

 == Upgrade Notice ==
 N/A